In this activity, you will multiply decimal numbers with up to 3 decimal places by 10, 100 and 1000.

 0.4 × 1000 = 400

-(In the last two examples we need zeros to fill in the gaps in the columns.)
+(In the last example we need zeros to fill in the gaps in the columns.
+These are place holders and we use them to show that there are no ones or tens etc.)